mariamoraan/carriex-app/README.md

 # CarrieX App

-CarrieX App is a React app that provides the necessary tools to the MediaMarkt  team to being able to:
+CarrieX App is a React app created for [Nuwe & MediaMark hackaton (2023)](https://nuwe.io/dev/competitions/mediamarkt-letsgo-hackathon/MediaMarkt-React-challenge) that provides the necessary tools to the MediaMarkt  team to being able to:

 - Add parcels to the parcels list
 - Assign a carrier to a parcel